Sometimes, I Try to Be Invisible

 So perfectly designed to hit us where we’re most vulnerable.

 The only question that matters is this:

 How long are we going to let those fears keep us stuck?

 Paralyzed.
 Frozen.
 Overwhelmed.

-How long will you keep believing those voices?
+How long will we keep believing those voices?

-How long will you let the thing that you’re afraid of keep you stuck?
+How long will we let the thing that we’re afraid of keep us stuck?

-It’s a good question and the answer is: no longer.
+It’s a good question and the answer for me is: no longer.

 Why?
 Three reasons: